 As a member of a residence hall community, you assume the responsibility for working with your roommate and neighbors to develop and maintain a safe, comfortable, and stimulating environment.
 Residence hall staff members are available to help you adjust to the new environment and encourage you to become involved with people and activities.

 Residence halls offer a number of amenities for the comfort and convenience of students, featuring common areas such as lounges, study rooms, reception lobbies, and recreation rooms.
-Soda, snack machine, a microwave, and a laundry room are located in each residence hall.
+Soda machine, snack machine, a microwave, and a laundry room are located in each residence hall.

 The University provides housekeeping service for common areas in the halls including bathrooms, hallways, and stairwells.
 It is your responsibility to keep your room clean and to maintain neatness in the surrounding areas.
 Residents are responsible for supplying their own personal telephone and long distance service.